Brookings Oregon Monarch Advocates

 Curry County Master Gardener volunteers were invited to set up a booth to answer plant questions from the general public and to give input on making our gardens more pollinator-friendly.

-To help BOMA’s monarch butterfly conservation efforts Master Gardeners can:
+To help BOMA’s monarch butterfly conservation efforts, volunteers can:

 - Grow from seed two native species of milkweed (Asclepias speciosa and Asclepias fascicularis, or showy and narrowleaf milkweed.